vojinpredovic/maintenance-tracker/README.md

 4. Because the estimate comes from a regression, the app also reports a **margin of error** derived from the uncertainty in the fitted slope, so you get a range rather than a single false-precision number.

 The more days you log, the tighter that range gets.

+## How to use

+The app is deployed [here](https://maintenance-tracker-p2rd.onrender.com) using Render.